mrravipandee/node-packages/text-to-speech-mp3/README.md

 ## 🤝 Contribute

 Found a bug or want a new feature?
-Feel free to open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request!